ttc915/DePress/PROJECT_DESCRIPTION.md

 ### Description

 [TODO: Provide a comprehensive description of your dApp.
 Explain what it does.
 Be detailed about the core functionality.]
 A decentralized publishing platform application built on Solana.
-Users can create and publish their own content, and other users can vote on it.
+Users can create and publish their own content.

 ### Key Features